JosephusPaye/stash/README.md

   storedAt: number;

   /**
-   * How long the item should be in the cache before it's considered stale, in seconds */
+   * How long an item should be in the cache before it's considered stale, in seconds */
   maxAge: number;